stefanstoehr/ar-1/README.md

-# THE LIVING PLAN - SEE WITH SUPERMANS EYES
+# THE LIVING PLAN

-# Event-Project: "Night of the creative minds 2020 in Cottbus/Germany" (Live Demo 24.10.2020 Stadthalle Cottbus 6:00 - 12:00 pm)
+# Event-Project: "Night of the creative minds 2020 in Cottbus/Germany" (Live Demo 24.10.2020 Stadthalle Cottbus 6:00 - 12:00 pm) -- CANCELD (CORONA)

 ar.js and a-frame project with two different custom markers for two different 3d-models.